-Please note that strategies described below are those applied to Candriam's Article 8 products.
+Please note that the strategies described below apply to Candriam's Article 9 products in general.
 Additionally, specific investment strategies can be applied to certain products on a case-by-case basis.
 Such ad-hoc investment strategies are described in the products' related webpages of Candriam website.